 ounded in 1981 under the name The Young Aborigines, they would change their name to Beastie Boys to feature the membership "MCA" Adam Yauch (vocals) and "Mike D" Mike Diamond (vocals) who in turn recruited Adam Horowitz to replace two incumbents Kate Schellenbach (drums) and John Berry (guitar) to record two indie singles before being signed to 'Def Jam', a label operated DJ and Beastie's friend Rick Rubin.
-It proved to be a match made in heaven for both sides were interested in the arrival of Afro-American rap and hip hop, not to mention heavy metal, and hardcore punk and set about to release the act's debut Licensed To Kill (1986), an album that proved to be one of the very first successful attempts at merging the aforementioned Afro sounds with White American style rock.
+It proved to be a match made in heaven for both sides were interested in the arrival of Afro-American rap and hip hop, not to mention heavy metal, and hardcore punk rock and set about to release the act's debut Licensed To Kill (1986), an album that proved to be one of the very first successful attempts at merging the aforementioned Afro sounds with White American style rock.
 The disc proved to be both entertaining and funny with cover tracks of classic metal acts like Led Zeppelin and AC/DC along with the theme tune from the old American TV show Mr. Ed.
 But the real gem on the disc was (You Gotta) Fight For Your Right (To Party) a track that made 11 UK on it's own and helped push the album to 7 US overall, add to that the No Sleep Till Brooklyn making UK 14 and they had a successful album on their hands.